 There are more than 600 Roundup product liability cases consolidated in the Northern District of California.
 The second federal bellwether trial is scheduled for May 2019.

-If you or a loved one has been exposed to Roundup and subsequently been diagnosed with lymphoma or other cancer, you may be entitled to compensation for your injuries.
-Our lawyers are accepting new Roundup lawsuits throughout the country.
+If you or a loved one has been exposed to Roundup and subsequently been diagnosed with lymphoma or other cancer, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting Roundup cancer lawsuits across the country, and you may be entitled to financial compensation.